Incendies estivaux : conseils bushcraft face aux flammes

 The best way to survive a fire is through prevention.
 This proactive approach, inspired by bushcraft philosophy, allows you to avoid critical situations.

-Create a 50-meter safety zone around your home: clear brush, prune, and remove dead vegetation.
-This "buffer zone" slows the spread of the fire and facilitates emergency response.
+Create a 50-meter safety zone around your home: clear brush, prune trees, and remove dead vegetation.
+This "buffer zone" slows the spread of fire and facilitates emergency response.

-Store water strategically: in cisterns, ponds, and swimming pools.
+Store water strategically: cisterns, basins, swimming pools.
 This reserve can save your property and yourself.
-Plan for independent water collection methods: hand pumps, buckets, and hoses.
+Plan for independent water extraction methods: hand pumps, buckets, hoses.

-The French summer fires reveal our vulnerability to the unleashed forces of nature, but also our ability to adapt when we combine ancestral wisdom and modern techniques.
-In the face of fire, as in all bushcraft challenges, preparation and knowledge make the difference between tragedy and survival.
+The French summer fires reveal our vulnerability to the unleashed forces of nature, but also our capacity for adaptation when we combine ancestral wisdom with modern techniques.
+Faced with fire, as with all bushcraft challenges, preparation and knowledge make the difference between tragedy and survival.

 Back to blog